AJ-17/git/README.md

 ```
 to get specific number of log like last 5 log use
 use -p only if you need a detailed desprition of what changes are made
+To get a moderate Log we use --stat flag
+The --pretty=oneline flag shows only the commits that are done in one line
+--pretty=short adds who did the commit
+--pretty=full adds who is the author,who did commit
+--since=2.days or =2.years or =2.months or 2.hours or 2.weeks or 2.minute is for getting the log of last 2 days or year or month etc
+--until=1.day can specify the end day like since is start
+-- eg git log --since=2024-06-10 --until=2024-06-12
 ```
 git log -p -5
 ```

 To see the differece betweent the modified file and staged file use diff ,if we don't use filename then all the diff will be displayed
 ```
 git diff filename